injeti-manohar/AZ-104/Azure AD.md

 ### Service Principal
 An Azure service principal is an identity created for use with applications, hosted services, and automated tools to access Azure resources.

+For example, you can assign roles to allow adding or changing users, resetting user passwords, managing user licenses, or managing domain names.

+Who signs up for Azure AD is global administrator